 Cinderella pumpkins are also known as fairytale pumpkins or heirloom pumpkins.
 They can be harder to find than traditional pumpkins, but with their growing popularity in the last few years, more stores are carrying them.
 This year we purchased ours at Trader Joe’s and Home Depot, but you can also try your local grocery store or pumpkin patch!

 Pumpkins are usually very affordable.
 Cinderella pumpkins may go for a bit more than regular orange pumpkins, but you can mix and match and achieve this look on a budget.

 If you cannot find cinderella pumpkins locally, here are some faux options that could be used year after year:

 First, this is a good time of year to refresh your doormat, if yours is looking worn out or faded after summer.
 Many are only $10-12 and instantly make your porch feel happy and welcoming again.
-I picked this pinecone coir doormat because it will transition into the holiday season and I like the contrast of the pattern.
+I picked this pinecone coir doormat (no longer available, but this one is cute) because it will transition into the holiday season and I like the contrast of the pattern.
 I’ve had the geometric indoor/outdoor rug for a year and it is still in perfect condition!
 Layering rugs is a great way to add extra coziness.